dscolby/CausalELM.jl/docs/src/guide/doublemachinelearning.md

 ```

 ## Step 2: Estimate the Causal Effect
-To estimate the causal effect, we call estimatecausaleffect! on the model above.
+To estimate the causal effect, we call estimate_causal_effect! on the model above.
 ```julia
 # we could also estimate the ATT by passing quantity_of_interest="ATT"
 estimate_causal_effect!(dml)
 ```

 # Get a Summary
-We can get a summary that includes a p-value and standard error estimated via asymptotic
-randomization inference by passing our model to the summarize method.
+We can get a summary of the model by pasing the model to the summarize method.

-Calling the summarize method returns a dictionary with the estimator's task (regression or
-classification), the quantity of interest being estimated (ATE), whether the model uses an
-L2 penalty (always true for DML), the activation function used in the model's outcome
-predictors, whether the data is temporal (always false for DML), the number of neurons used
-in the ELMs used by the estimator, the causal effect, standard error, and p-value.
-Due to
+!!!note
-long running times, calculation of the p-value and standard error is not conducted and set
+    To calculate the p-value and standard error for the treatmetn effect, you can set the
-to NaN unless inference is set to true.
+    inference argument to false.
+However, p-values and standard errors are calculated via
+    randomization inference, which will take a long time.
+But can be sped up by launching
+    Julia with a higher number of threads.

 ```julia
 # Can also use the British spelling
 # summarise(dml)
 summarize(dml)
 ```